Hazardous Waste Site | Beaumont, TX | 1954 to 2007

 What's Happening Now?

 In a Federal Register Notice on January 14, 2021, the Department of Justice announced that a consent decree was lodged in Federal District Court proposing a plan to compensate the public for injuries to natural resources from the Beaumont Works Industrial Park Complex.
+The consent decree was entered on March, 25 2021.

-The proposed plan will preserve 475 acres of tidal wetlands, expanses of open water, and bands of upland forested habitat in Orange County, Texas.
+The finalized plan will preserve 475 acres of tidal wetlands, expanses of open water, and bands of upland forested habitat in Orange County, Texas.
 This restoration plan will preserve important habitat for fish, migratory birds, and waterfowl.

 The 475-acres of estuarine habitat and wetlands protected under this agreement will be preserved in perpetuity via a conservation easement with Big Thicket Natural Heritage Trust, a local conservation organization, with Trustee oversight.